 They are light green to a dark brown on the back and this extends down the sides, the belly is paler.

 The males can reach up to 30 cm in length and the female can get a bit bigger.
-They occur from Alaska to Southern California including all of BC Coastal Region.
+They occur from Alaska to Southern California including all the Pacific Northwest.

 The pipefish like its cousin the seahorse is quite different from other fish, the male carries the eggs in his brood pouch, even after the eggs hatch, the young remain in the brood pouch until they are old enough to head out on their own with the male being the only one to care for them.